Neutral Toned Christmas Tree Featuring Presents Underneath

 6. Gold and Purple

-Gold and Purple Christmas Tree
+Christmas Tree Decorated With Gold and Purple

 Gold is a favorite color option for many people who want to add a glamorous effect to the Christmas tree.
 Instead of just a few glitzy accents, however, why not take the idea to a new level of shine?
 Try this dazzling look by combining a fully gold Christmas tree with regal purple accents.
 This is a bold style recommended for anyone who enjoys a design approach focused on luxuriousness.